Eliezer: Eliezer of Damascus

 Isaac's servant tying the bracelet on Rebecca's arm by Benjamin West.
 The servant in question was possibly Eliezer of Damascus.

 Eliezer of Damascus (דַּמֶּשֶׂק אֱלִיעֶזֶר) was, according to Targum Jonathan Bereishit, 14:14, the son of Nimrod.
-As mentioned in Genesis 15:2, Eliezer was head of the patriarch Abraham's household.
+According to Genesis 15:2, he was the head of the patriarch Abraham's household:

-But Abram said, “O lord יהוה, what can You give me, seeing that I shall die childless, and the one in charge of my household is Dammesek Eliezer!”
+But Abram said, "O lord יהוה, what can You give me, seeing that I shall die childless, and the one in charge of my household is Dammesek Eliezer!"

-Medieval biblical exegetes have explained the noun ben mešeq as meaning "butler; steward; overseer", while the name Damméseq Eliʿézer is explained by Targum Onkelos as meaning "Eliezer the Damascene."
-Others say that he was given the name "Damascus" by Abraham, who purchased Eliezer from Nimrod and had passed through the city of Damascus while returning with his servant from Babylonia.
+Medieval biblical exegetes have explained the noun ben mešeq as meaning "butler; steward; overseer", while the name Damméseq Eliʿézer is explained by Targum Onkelos as meaning "Eliezer the Damascene".
+Other writers say that he was given the name "Damascus" by Abraham, who purchased Eliezer from Nimrod and had passed through the city of Damascus while returning with his servant from Babylonia.
 Other translations of Genesis describe Eliezer as Abraham's heir.

 There is an interpretation in Genesis Rabbah (43:2), cited by Rashi, that Eliezer went alone with Abraham to rescue Lot, about "his initiates" stated to be 318 in number being the numerical value of Eliezer's name in Hebrew, interpreted in tractate Nedarim (32a) as Abraham not wishing to rely on a miracle by taking only one individual.

-The servant of Abraham

-According to most interpretations, the unnamed "senior servant of (Abraham's) household, who had charge of all that he owned," in Genesis 24:2, who obtained Rebecca as a bride for Isaac, was the same Eliezer.
-This name is first found in the Bible in Genesis 15:2 when Abraham asks God about his promises of a son while being childless, naming Eliezer as the heir of his house.
+According to most interpretations, the unnamed "senior servant of (Abraham's) household, who had charge of all that he owned" in Genesis 24:2, who obtained Rebecca as a bride for Isaac, was the same Eliezer.